Nitrokey/nitrokey-documentation/source/components/software/nk-app2/index.rst

 Nitrokey App 2
 ==============
-Nitrokey App 2 is the graphical application for Nitrokey 3 devices.
-For Nitrokey Pro and Nitrokey Storage, use  instead.

 The Nitrokey App 2 is a graphical application designed to manage Nitrokey 3 devices.
-It provides a user-friendly interface for configuring FIDO2 authentication, password storage, firmware updates, and PIN management.
+It provides a user-friendly interface for configuring FIDO2 authentication, Password Safe, firmware updates, and PIN management.
 Available languages: English, German, French, Italian, Polish, and Arabic.
 Language change requires application restart.

 .. note::